nlemoine/extended-cpts/CONTRIBUTING.md

 Bug reports, code contributions, and general feedback are very welcome.
 These should be submitted through [the GitHub repository](https://github.com/johnbillion/extended-cpts).
 Development happens in the `develop` branch, and any pull requests should be made against that branch please.

-## Reporting Security Issues

-If you discover a security issue in Extended CPTs, please report it to [the security program on HackerOne](https://hackerone.com/johnblackbourn).
-Do not report security issues on GitHub.
-Thank you.

 ## Setting up Locally

 If you want to contribute to Extended CPTs, you should install the developer dependencies in order to run the tests.